SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 ## Download and Installation

+The following paragraphs explain how the delivered content can be setup and enabled in your SAP Build tenant.
+The repository consists of three content packages for SAP Build - one for the destination, one for SAP Buil Apps and one for SAP Process Automation - and one package containing some ABAP code for the S/4HANA system.
+To complete the setup of this scenario, please follow the instructions carefully.

 > [!Note]
-> This use case is developed using SAP Build Apps and SAP Build Process Automation services.
-To complete the setup of this scenario, please There are 3 content packages associated with this use case.
-One each for SAP Build Apps, SAP Build Process Automation.
-You are currently setting up SAP Build Code content.
-Later you will follow the instructions to setup SAP Build Apps and Build Process Automation content packages, which will complete the setup of this usecase.
+> To setup this scenario, we assume a basic techncial knowledge of the SAP BTP platform (in particular related to Destination and Cloud Connector setup), SAP Build and SAP S/4HANA (in particular, on custom development).

 ### :one: Setup of the content in S/4HANA on-prem/private cloud
 The required function module must be manually created in the customer namespace in the target S/4HANA system - please refer to the dedicated [README](https://github.tools.sap/OSS-Outbound-Process/sap-build-approval-process-for-financial-asset-rfc/blob/main/ABAP/README.md) file.